 - Standards & Accountability

 - News & Events

 EICC and Stanford University's REAP Credential 22 VET Schools in the Henan Province

-ALEXANDRIA, Va. and STANFORD, Calif., June 29, 2016 – The Responsible Business Alliance (EICC), a nonprofit coalition of leading electronics companies dedicated to supply chain responsibility, and the Rural Education Action Program (REAP), a Stanford University research organization dedicated to discovering and correcting the causes of poverty in rural China, today announced they have recognized 22 vocational education and training (VET) programs in China for excellence.
+ALEXANDRIA, Va. and STANFORD, Calif., June 29, 2016 – The Electronic Industry Citizenship Coalition (EICC), a nonprofit coalition of leading electronics companies dedicated to supply chain responsibility, and the Rural Education Action Program (REAP), a Stanford University research organization dedicated to discovering and correcting the causes of poverty in rural China, today announced they have recognized 22 vocational education and training (VET) programs in China for excellence.

 Last week at an event in Zhengzhou City, Henan, China, hosted by the EICC and REAP, and attended by government officials, these schools were recognized for excellence based on completion of a rigorous credentialing program that included assessment and action plans to meet the increasingly high standards of electronics companies that manufacture in China.
 EICC Executive Director Rob Lederer and Director of Vocational and Adult Education Teaching and Research Unit of the Henan Department of Education Yuhui Tan presented each school with a plaque to commemorate their achievements.

 In 2014-2015, the EICC and REAP developed and piloted a full credentialing program in the Henan province with strict criteria for VET programs and issued a report on direct, statistically significant impacts on student educational outcomes, which included: improved vocational skills by 55 percent, improved math skills by 34 percent, and reduced school dropout by 15 percent.